Pawar hosts oppn leaders; NCP says 'not a political or anti-BJP front meeting' | Politics

 Former Congress leader Sanjay Jha and former Janata Dal (United) leader Pavan Verma also participated.

-Besides politicians, several eminent personalities such as Javed Akhtar, Ambassador KC Singh, Justice (retd.)
+Besides politicians, several eminent personalities such as Javed Akhtar, Ambassador KC Singh and Justice (retd.)
 AP Shah were also present at the meeting.

-Addressing reporters after the meeting, Menon, who is one of the founders of the Manch, said it was a non-political meeting and was not called by Sharad Pawar.
+Addressing reporters after the meeting, one of the founders of the Rashtriya Manch and NCP leader Majid Menon said it was not a meeting for forming an anti-BJP front or a non-Congress front.

 ''It was not an anti-BJP political front meeting called by Sharad Pawar.
 It was a meeting of Rashtriya Manch held at his residence.
 Like-minded individuals or people with the same ideology attended the meeting and there were several apolitical personalities present in the meeting,'' Menon said.

-He also dismissed reports stating that an attempt is being made to form a non-Congress front.
+He also brushed off reports suggesting that an attempt is being made to form a non-Congress front.

 There is no such attempt, he said, adding five Congress MPs including Kapil Sibal, Vivek Tankha, Manish Tewari and Abhishek Manu Singhvi were invited for the meeting but due to some pressing issues, they could not attend.